Petar Čule

-In 1942, after Mišić's death, Čule was appointed bishop, with great opposition from the Franciscans and the fascist Ustaše government of the Independent State of Croatia (NDH).
-The Franciscans gained protection from the Ustaše government, however, this didn't dissuade Čule to seek Rome's intervention in the dispute regarding the division of the parishes, raising the question again in 1943.
+In 1942, after Mišić's death, Čule was appointed bishop, with significant opposition from the Franciscans and the fascist Ustaše government of the Independent State of Croatia (NDH).
+The Franciscans gained protection from the Ustaše government.
+However, this didn't dissuade Čule from seeking Rome's intervention in the dispute regarding the division of the parishes, raising the question again in 1943.
 During the war, Čule helped to save Serbs, Jews, and political dissidents from the Ustaše persecution.
-After the war, however, he was imprisoned by the new communist authorities under false accusations of helping the collaborators and spreading the anti-communist propaganda.
+After the war, however, he was imprisoned by the new communist authorities under false accusations of helping the collaborators and spreading anti-communist propaganda.
 He was sentenced to eleven years in prison.
-While imprisoned, his health declined greatly.
-Later, he wrote a petition to the Yugoslav dictator Josip Broz Tito to be released pleading his innocence.
-The petition was approved and he was released in 1955.
-He assumed the administration of his dioceses again in 1958. Čule also participated at the Second Vatican Council from 1962 to 1965, where he initiated the inclusion of St. Joseph in the canon of the Roman mass.
-The issue of the division of parishes was again raised, and resulted in Romanis Pontificibus, a papal decree of 1975 by which half of the parishes would belong to the secular clergy, while another half would be under the Franciscan administration.
+While imprisoned, his health declined considerably.
+Later, he petitioned the Yugoslav dictator Josip Broz Tito to be released, pleading his innocence.
+The petition was approved, and he was released in 1955.
+He assumed the administration of his dioceses again in 1958. Čule also participated in the Second Vatican Council from 1962 to 1965, where he initiated the inclusion of St. Joseph in the canon of the Roman Mass.
+The issue of the division of parishes was again raised.
+It resulted in Romanis Pontificibus, a 1975 papal decree, by which half of the parishes would belong to the secular clergy, while another half would be under the Franciscan administration.
 The decree was met with fierce opposition from the Franciscans, which resulted in violence in a few parishes.
 The success of the implementation of the new decree was thus limited.
 In 1980, Čule oversaw the completion of the Mostar cathedral.
 He retired in 1980, and due to his contribution to the local church, Pope John Paul II named him the titular archbishop of Giufi.